 - The Singers’ night on Friday evening (9.30pm, Linnanes pub) gathered together some of the finest and most humorous singers and storytellers, hosted by Joe O’Connor.

 - Also on Friday night.
-Kilfenora Comhaltas branch will stage a variety concert in Kilfenora Hall (8pm, €10, pay on the door) featuring some of the abundance of local talent, young and old.
+Kilfenora Comhaltas branch staged a variety concert in Kilfenora Hall featuring some of the abundance of local talent, young and old.

 - On Saturday at 1pm there was a Riches of Clare concert (free) in the fabulous setting of Kilfenora’s ancient Cathedral (off Kilfenora Square), featuring young Kilfenora and N Clare talent – Cathal Corbett (banjo), Adrian McMahon (flute), Áine O’Donoghue (concertina), Áine Griffey (fiddle).

 - Our main concert featured one of Ireland’s most iconic bands – the great Stockton’s Wing with special guest, Katie Theasby, plus this year’s winner of the Meitheal prize for young musicians, Joseph Mannion.
 Read about them here.